See example E-label here: E-label example Learn how to fulfill the European regulations on wine ingredients and nutritional labeling.

 You need to add three elements to your back label:

-All this information needs to be grouped together in the same field of vision.
+All this new information needs to be grouped together in the same field of vision as the other compliant information such as alcohol % and volume.

 It is critical you ensure your QR code is printed properly.
 We have created a separate guide for you: